 What are the penalties for not filing T4s by businesses on time?

-Each slip is an information return and penalties for late filing are calculated based on number of information returns rather than one information return for all.
+Each slip is an information return and penalties for late filing are calculated based on the number of information returns rather than one information return for all.
 These penalties are calculated based on the number of days a slip filing is delayed after the due date.
-Penalty amounts also depend on the number of slips by the employer, for example 5 slips or less have a flat penalty rate whereas more than 5 have a variable rate.
+Penalty amounts also depend on the number of slips by the employer, for example, 5 slips or less have a flat penalty rate whereas more than 5 have a variable rate.

 Penalties for not filing T4, T4A or other information return from employers are listed here.

 How to send T4 Slip to an employee?

 T4 Slip contains highly confidential and private information including SIN number and address along with income information of your employee.
 You should not send T4 slips to your employees by email.
 These slips can be sent by mail to employees or loaded on a secure portal to be downloaded by the employee.
 If an employee wants to receive T4 slip by email, (s)he should request the employer in writing.